-Students should be sure and review the specifications below prior to submitting their report.
-Theses that do not meet set guidelines will not be accepted.
-Please send your thesis electronically to [email protected] as a PDF document for review purposes prior to the acceptance deadline.
+Students should review the specifications prior to submission.
+Theses that do not meet guidelines will not be accepted.

 Binding Fee for Master's Thesis